What's Slam Poetry?

 I will say no more, as I think that once you hear the slam poems in this YouTube playlist, you'll be amazed as I was when I heard them.

-I am still doing slam poetry as a classroom assignment.
-This time with my students in #MATLUPB.
-Why slam poetry in a teaching methods class, you wonder?
 It's simple: Slam poetry has the potential and the power to have my preservice teachers face their own fears as language users.
 I have learned that I am blessed to teach that class and to share so much with those students.
 I want them to tell the world all the stories they are hiding and slam poetry has proven to be a very good start.